TFKusa/kusa_reascripts/Documentation/WWHISPER - DOCUMENTATION.md

-        Notes on Triggering Commands with Markers:
+        Notes on Triggering Commands with Take Markers:

-To activate a command from a marker that is placed earlier in the timeline than the current play cursor position when the script is run, prepend an exclamation point to the beginning of the marker name.
+To activate a command from a take marker that is placed earlier in the timeline than the current play cursor position when the script is run, prepend an exclamation point to the beginning of the take marker name.
 This is particularly useful for initiating musical cues or other events that need to start from markers positioned well before the working point in the timeline.